guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 ##### Similar Text Search System

 The keyword-based coded search system that can find the related data in the whole fine-tune train-dataset.
+ChatGPT interact with this system, following the instructions from human.

 ##### The Ability To Chat With Human

 The chat dataset that can train ChatGPT to chat with human, which can accept these human instructions:

-1, Instruction that ask ChatGPT to call the search system to find the related data.
+1, Human instruction that ask ChatGPT to call the search system to find the related data.

-2, Instruction that confirm to do the correction of related data, when human think ChatGPT is wrong.
+2, Human instruction that confirm to do the editing of related data, when human think ChatGPT's response is wrong.

 ##### The Data Editing Module